kevindierkx/laravel-domain-parser/.github/CONTRIBUTING.md

 ## Pull Request

-We accept contributions via Pull Requests on [Github](https://github.com/bakame-php/laravel-domain-parser/pull).
+We accept contributions via Pull Requests on [Github](https://github.com/kevindierkx/laravel-domain-parser/pull).

-- **[PSR-2 Coding Standard](http://www.php-fig.org/psr/psr-2/)** - Your patch won't be accepted if it doesn't pass the package coding style test suite.
+- **[PSR-2 Coding Standard](https://www.php-fig.org/psr/psr-2/)** - Your patch won't be accepted if it doesn't pass the package coding style test suite.

-- **Add tests!** - Your patch won't be accepted if it doesn't have tests.
+- **Adding tests** - Your patch won't be accepted if it doesn't have tests.

 - **Document any change in behaviour** - Make sure the README and any other relevant documentation are kept up-to-date.

-- **Consider our release cycle** - We try to follow semver.
-Randomly breaking public APIs is not an option.
+- **Breaking changes** - We try to follow semantic versioning.
+Breaking public APIs randomly is not an option.

-- **Create topic branches** - Don't ask us to pull from your master branch.

 - **One pull request per feature** - If you want to do more than one thing, send multiple pull requests.

 - **Send coherent history** - Make sure each individual commit in your pull request is meaningful.
 If you had to make multiple intermediate commits while developing, please squash them before submitting.

-## Running Tests
+- **Run the test suite** - If you want your PR to be reviewed ASAP please consider running this command before submitting it.

 ``` bash
 $ composer test
 ```

-**Happy coding**!